ankane/cargo-3pl/README.md

 ## How It Works

 This project creates a summary of your dependency licenses from their `license` entry in `Cargo.toml`.
-It then looks for their license files with:
+It then tries to find their license files.
+It looks for:

 - filenames that contain `LICENSE`, `LICENCE`, `NOTICE`, or `COPYING` (case-insensitive)
 - `txt`, `md`, or no extension (case-insensitive)

-It does not include dependencies in the current workspace.
+Dependencies in the current workspace are not included.

 ## Options